Azan9/Portfolio-Website/README.md

 Portfolio website created using HTML and CSS and a little bit of JavaScript.

-you can browse through the site [here](https://azan9.github.io/Portfolio-Website/)
+You can browse through the site [here](https://azan9.github.io/Portfolio-Website/)